SolalPirelli/solalpirelli.github.io/index.md

 Hi there!

-I'm a PhD student working in the [Dependable Systems Lab](https://dslab.epfl.ch) at [EPFL](https://epfl.ch) on making verification and verified systems practical, so that normal developers can use verification techniques in their code.
+I'm a PhD student working in the [Dependable Systems Lab](https://dslab.epfl.ch) at [EPFL](https://epfl.ch) on automated verification of software.
+One part of my work is making verification more practical, so that developers can use verification techniques in [real-world code](/research/klint).
+The other part is showing that making code more verifiable is a desirable goal even outside of verification, as it is synonymous with improving software design to [make it faster](/research/tinynf) and [safer](/research/tinynf-langs).

+I've also worked on improving the reproducibility of science and on identifying scientific fraud, as you can see in my blog below.

 To reach me, see my [EPFL directory page](https://people.epfl.ch/solal.pirelli/?lang=en).